Bayesian non-parametric ordinal regression under a monotonicity constraint: Illustrations with real data

-The model fit comparison is presented in Figure \ref{loglikb}.
-We can again see a significant improvement over the proportional odds model, although there is considerable variability as the algorithm explores different model configurations.
-The standardized posterior regression functions are presented in Figure \ref{creditcumu}.
-The results correspond to those presented by \citet{deyoreo2018bayesian} (although the standardized regression functions here are not directly comparable to the marginal regression functions presented therein), with LOGSALES and RETA being the strongest predictors, and WKA the weakest.
-In fact, the algorithm often dropped the latter from the model altogether, leading to the flat regression function estimates.
 The probability of a covariate $j$ being included in the model can be calculated from the MCMC run by taking the proportion of the iterations where $n(\Delta_i) > 0$ for at least one of the point processes defined in a subset of covariates involving $j$.
-These probabilities were 1 for all the other covariates but only 0.57 for WKA.
+This probability was one for all the covariates.
 Another measure of covariate selection would be the total count of random points in the configurations for the point processes defined in a subset of covariates involving $j$.
+The posterior means for these were 18.6 (BOOKLEV), 20.9 (EBIT), 30.4 (LOGSALES), 28.6 (RETA) and 21.2 (WKA).
+We also run a model where the direction of monotonicity was fixed a priori for all the covariates and assumed to be non-decreasing for WKA.
+This effectively led to WKA being dropped from the model, with only 1.1 points on average used along this axis (results not shown).

-The posterior means for these were 7.4 (BOOKLEV), 15.9 (EBIT), 27.2 (LOGSALES), 22.2 (RETA) and 1.1 (WKA).
-An example of 3-dimensional presentation of standardized regression surfaces as functions of LOGSALES and RETA is presented in Figure \ref{credit3d}, demonstrating very strong association of the credit score with these two covariates, to the extent that some of the credit score levels are not present at all at certain combinations of these.
-An alternative presentation where the four layers are shown separately is presented in the Supplementary Materials.
+An example of a 3-dimensional presentation of standardized regression surfaces, as functions of LOGSALES and RETA, is presented in Figure \ref{credit3d}, demonstrating a very strong association of the credit score with these two covariates, to the extent that, at certain combinations, some of the credit score levels are not present at all.